 - Don’t try and force normal feeling, fully accept your condition and admit for the time being that you won’t have the clarity you once had, but in time with true acceptance, this feeling will start to lift and you will once again be the person you were.

 - Realise that this condition is temporary and not harmful in any way, understanding this will take so much worry and fear away.

 - Take breaks from the outside and others if you need them, but don’t isolate yourself.
 It is fine if you feel mentally exhausted to take things easy, but don’t ever use it as an excuse to isolate yourself from the outside, this can send you into a spiral of deep thinking and self-pity.

 - Go out in nature and take up some form of exercise.
 This was probably the number one thing for me.
 Not only did it get me out and engaging with the outside world and give me another focus.
 But also the fresh air and exercise is a great healer for the mind and body.

 - Don’t be impressed by how you feel at any given time, see all your symptoms as part of the condition, don’t be impressed by any of them.
-If you had a cold you would not be impressed by a runny nose or a sore throat, so why be impressed about your own symptoms, they are all perfectly normal when suffering with this condition.
+If you had a cold you would not be impressed by a runny nose or a sore throat, so why be impressed by your own symptoms, they are all perfectly normal when suffering from this condition.

 - Don’t get angry or frustrated by how you feel, true acceptance of this condition is the key to recovery.